Hi friends, in today’s article, we will see what the difference between MCB and MCCB is. And this is the most frequently asked question in interviews.

 The interrupting rating shows the capability of our equipment.
-That is how much current the device can take in more as the current in the overload condition is a lot more.
+That is how much current the device can take in, as the current in the overload condition is much more.

 The amount of current level inside MCB is fixed while MCCB can increase or decrease it.

-This is possible in MCCB because there is a port at the top which can be used to increase or decrease the current trip level.
+This is possible in MCCB because there is a port at the top that can be used to increase or decrease the current trip level.

 MCBs are used in small or small volume circuits such as small and large appliances in the home, while MCCBs are mostly used in industrial factories.
 Or more ampere occurred in the circuit.

 Like this post?
 Could you share it with your friends?